-Bear in mind that some blog posts may comprise of two, sometimes even three, different formats.
+Bear in mind that some blog posts may comprise of two, sometimes three, different formats.
 The point is that you should be considering the best format for the angle of the blog that you're writing.
-If you're still doubt after this reading our list, dive into your analytics and see which blog type your audience is currently engaging most with.
+Considering your angle is important, but so too is who the content is for - so dive into your analytics and see which blog format your audience is currently engaging most with.

 1. The How-To Post